5 Women Road-Test Glossier’s New Mascara

 Sure, Glossier’s mascara isn’t extreme but gives me a clean lash look — my fine lashes look perky, retain their nice Nike-swoosh-like curl (post eyelash curler).
 Plus, thanks to its tubular formula, no smudging or spider lash issues!
 It’s very similar to the Kevyn Aucoin Volume mascara and is the no-makeup-makeup of mascaras.

-Indya Brown, fashion assistant
+Indya Brown, fashion market assistant

 When it comes to my lashes I don’t want anything less than drama.
 It’s probably the only time I willingly welcome drama into my life.
 It also means that I tend to favor mascara with thicker formulations that I can really pile on for a bold effect.
 I even faithfully get lash extensions because sometimes mascara just isn’t enough.
 This mascara really isn’t for those who, like me, want over-the-top lashes, but what I was pleasantly surprised by was how beautifully defined they made my lashes look.
 While they didn’t become big in a clumpy sense, they looked fuller because the wand really highlighted each and every lash.